Bukixo/repositoryWorkshopV2/README.md

 ## Defining the repository

-Now that we have our interface, we will create our BurgerRepository, that will inherit from out interface.
+Now that we have our interface, we will create our BurgerRepository, that will inherit from our interface.
 It is here that we will essentially take the code from our controller and edit it slightly in order to make our connection to the database context.
 That way we can ensure our layer between the repository and the service layer.